iron-vault-plugin/iron-vault/README.md

 ## Installing the plugin

+The easiest way to install the plugin is simply to search for it under Community Plugins in Obsidian itself.
+Just install, enable it, and you're good to go!
+Check out the [documentation site](https://ironvault.quest/) for more information on how to play!

-For now, the easiest way to install is via [BRAT](https://tfthacker.com/brat-plugins).
+You can also install other versions via [BRAT](https://tfthacker.com/brat-plugins).
 You should be able to add this repo to BRAT, and it will install the latest release of this plugin

 You can also install it manually by downloading the latest files from [Github Release](https://github.com/iron-vault-plugin/iron-vault/releases/latest).
 You'll want to put `main.js`, `manifest.json`, and `styles.css` in `your-vault/.obsidian/plugins/iron-vault`.